-SOC 559 URBAN RESEARCH METHODS (3) Urban indicators, research design and field problems in urban research.
+SOC 559 URBAN RESEARCH METHODS (3) Examination of urban indicators, research design, and field problems in urban research.

-- SOC 623 SEMINAR IN SOCIAL PSYCHOLOGY (3) Selected social psychological theories and their current role and status. - SOC 632 TOPICAL SEMINAR IN AFROCENTRIC STUDIES (3) The role of African contributions to the development of knowledge. - SOC 634 CRIMINAL JUSTICE AND THE URBAN COMMUNITY (3) Critical analysis of the subsystems of the criminal justice system and their impact on the urban community. - SOC 639 URBAN POLITICAL SOCIOLOGY (3) The application of sociological theory and explanation.
-To political processes and systems in urban settings.
-(Formerly Urban Sociology) - SOC 655A INTERNSHIP (3) Supervised work and instruction in formal organizations relevant to the student's area of specialization.
+SOC 623 SOCIAL PSYCHOLOGY (3) Examination of selected social psychological theories

+- SOC 632 BLACK SOCIOLOGY (3) Examination of African and African American contributions to the development of social scientific knowledge. - SOC 634 CRIMINAL JUSTICE AND THE URBAN COMMUNITY (3) Critical analysis of the subsystems of the criminal justice system and their impact on the urban community. - SOC 639 URBAN POLITICAL SOCIOLOGY (3) The application of sociological theory and analysis to political processes and systems in urban settings. - SOC 655A INTERNSHIP (3) Supervised work and instruction in formal organizations relevant to the student's area of specialization.
 Must take part A & B for credit. - SOC 655B INTERNSHIP (3) Supervised work and instruction in formal organizations relevant to the student's area of specialization.
-Must complete part A & B for credit. - SOC 710 SOCIAL STRATIFICATION (3) An advanced level of the development and analysis of social inequality and social differentiation among groups.
-(Formerly Analysis and Design of Human Systems) - SOC 715 SOCIOLOGY OF LEARNING (3) Examination of schools and classrooms as social environments and socio-cultural principles for desired teaching strategies and learning. - SOC 720 SEMINAR IN CLINICAL SOCIOLOGY (3) Presentation and analysis of the creation of sociological knowledge and the clinical application of that knowledge to various settings of group life. - SOC 739 SEMINAR IN PUBLIC AND SOCIAL POLICY (3) Policy analysis, design and implementation issues related. - SOC 750 SEMINAR IN ETHNIC STUDIES (3) The analysis of selected themes from regions or nations where ethnic diversity, pluralism or differentiation is of sociological significance. - SOC 820 FAMILY THERAPY AND FAMILY RELATIONS (3) Analysis of various issues in family relations and of the various therapeutic approaches in marital and family therapy. - SOC 840 SEMINAR IN GERONTOLOGY (3) Examination of sociological theories and explanations relevant to various socio-cultural components of aging. - SOC 857 THEORY CONSTRUCTION (3) An examination of issues related to the construction of theoretical explanations which define the nature and character of social life. - SOC 859 QUALITATIVE RESEARCH METHODS (3) Research and project problem definition, research and project design, with a focus on qualitative data. - SOC 880 SOCIOLOGY OF HEALTH AND MEDICINE (3) The analysis of present and emerging sociological conceptualizations designed to understand the development, functions, organization and processes involved in contemporary systems of health and medicine. - SOC 893 ENVIRONMENTAL SOCIOLOGY (3) Critical analysis of the relationships between various modes and patterns of social organization and man environment relations.

-SOC 896 INDUSTRIAL SOCIOLOGY (3) Planning, organizational, and infrastructural development for effective analysis of industrial planning, organizational and infrastructural development at the macro level and application and application of sociological principles of resource acquisition, processing, and product distribution.
+Must complete part A & B for credit - SOC 710 SOCIAL STRATIFICATION (3) Theoretical analysis of how social class, status, and power shape social relations, determine life chances, and affect attitudes, opinions, and political choices of individuals and groups; processes that perpetuate systems of class, gender, and race inequality, and degree of social mobility in societies. - SOC 715 SEXUALITY AND SOCIETY (3) Social construction of sexuality examines the ways in which human groups attach meaning to emotions, desires, and relationships; Sexuality across the life course, including dating, varieties of sexual relationships, birth control and procreative technologies, sexually transmitted diseases, and HIV/AIDS. - SOC 720 CLINICAL SOCIOLOGY (3) Presentation and analysis of the creation of sociological knowledge and the clinical application of that knowledge to various settings of group life. - SOC 739 PUBLIC AND SOCIAL POLICY (3) Policy analysis, design and implementation issues related. - SOC 750 RACE & ETHNICITY (3) Analysis of social factors affecting racial and ethnic groups. - SOC 820 FAMILY THERAPY AND FAMILY RELATIONS (3) Analysis of various issues in family relations and of the various therapeutic approaches in marital and family therapy. - SOC 840 GERONTOLOGY (3) Examination of sociological theories and analyses relevant to various socio-cultural components of aging. - SOC 857 ADVANCED SOCIOLOGICAL THEORY (3) Advanced analysis of recent developments in sociological theory, including the relationship of theory to empirical research. - SOC 859 QUALITATIVE RESEARCH METHODS (3) Research and project problem definition, research and project design, with a focus on qualitative data. - SOC 880 SOCIOLOGY OF HEALTH AND MEDICINE (3) The analysis of present and emerging sociological conceptualizations designed to understand the development, functions, organization and processes involved in contemporary systems of health and medicine. - SOC 893 ENVIRONMENTAL SOCIOLOGY (3) Critical analysis of the relationships between various modes and patterns of Social organization and man environment relations. - SOC 896 INDUSTRIAL SOCIOLOGY (3) Planning, organizational, and infrastructural development for effective Analysis of industrial planning, organizational and infrastructural development at the macro level and application and application of Sociological principles of resource acquisition, processing, and product distribution.